edwardcrupi/swen40004/Assignment1.md

 %Naser Soueid 359161 & Edward Crupi 538156

 #Aims
 The aim of this study is to examine the similarities and differences in behaviour of two software implementations of the Ethnocentrism model first described by Ross Axelrod and Ross Hammond ([2003](#references)).
 The first model examined is a NetLogo implementation that is included as part of the NetLogo model library, the second is our own implementation, written in Java and is an attempt to replicate the first NetLogo model.
-Both implementations are examined statistically to try and discern if they can be determined to follow a normal distribution via Shapiro Wilks tests, and if they appear to represent the same underlying solution set using Kolmogorov-Smirnov testing.
-The outputs are also examined as line graphs of multiple runs and as histograms to verify the results of these tests visually.
+Both implementations are examined statistically to try and discern if they can be determined to follow a normal distribution via Shapiro Wilks tests, and if they appear to represent the same underlying solution set using Mann-Whitney testing.
+Finally the outputs are also examined as line graphs of multiple runs and as histograms to verify the results of these tests visually.

 #Background
 Ethnocentrism is a set of attitudes and behaviours ubiquitous in our world, manifested in the formation of communities, nationalistic zeal, and similar examples of collective action based on like individual's mutually recognized common identity.
 Ethnocentrism refers to the tendency to cooperate with members of the same ethnic type and to avoid cooperating with members of another ethnic type.
 It has been said that the world peace's biggest threat is the 'clash of civilizations' ([Huntington, 1996](#references)).
 This makes Axelrod & Hammond's model and the notion of ethnocentrism itself a particularly interesting domain.
 The model aims to represent the emergent cooperation strategies in areas where different ethnicities coexist.